twinstar6980/Twinning.Documentation/english/installation.md

      The extension will execute the specified launch script and pass the path to the selected file to it.
 Therefore, a launch script must be created in which to launch the shell and pass the parameters.

-     > Launch file for `Shell` are provided and can be found in the [Release page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Miscellaneous).
+     > The launch script should properly launch the `Shell` or `Shell GUI` of the tool, you need to write the launch script `*.cmd` by yourself, or use the pre-set launch script `launch.cmd` in the bundle package.

    - `launch_limit`